MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 ### Step Two: Creating a first group

-In Customer Insights, **a group is a set of customers.** First we will explian how a group can be defined.
+In Customer Insights, **a group is a set of customers.** First we will explain how a group can be defined.
 If you prefer to view an example, we will provide one right after this explaination.

 **Each group's definition involves:**
 1. Choosing the entity that includes the specific attribute you wish to segment by.
 For example, choosing an *Orders* entity since it includes a *Order Value* field by which we want to segment.
 In order to choose your entity of interest, click the field shown below: